ClaudioZandonella/DMGC_Meta/README.md

 To guarantee the reproducibility of the results, the whole analysis is structured within an `R-project` named `DMGC_Meta.Rproj` that is possible to download from this repository <span style="color:red">add repository link</span>.

 The R-package`drake` is used to manage the analysis workflow and to enhance the readability and transparency of the analysis.
 To know more about `drake` consider the [official Git-hub page](https://github.com/ropensci/drake) or the [user manual](https://books.ropensci.org/drake/).
 Summarizing, using `drake` the code of the analysis is organized into different scripts.
 The user defines the plan of the analysis where each step in the analysis is defined trough functions.
-Functions can be can be appropriately defined to obtain desired targets (i.e., R-output with results of interests) and they are declared in another script.
-Subsequently, `drake` manage the whole analysis recognizing the dependency structure of the different targets.
-When any change is make to the code `drake` evaluate the analysis and update the results.
-Using function to define each step of the analysis allows to avoid "*coping and paste*" in the code, it makes debugging easier, and it facilitates the reading of the code.
+Functions can be appropriately defined to obtain desired targets (i.e., R-output with results of interests) and they are declared in another script.
+Subsequently, `drake` manages the whole analysis recognizing the dependency structure of the different targets.
+When any change is made to the code `drake` evaluates the analysis and updates the results.
+Using functions to define each step of the analysis allows to avoid "*coping and paste*" in the code, it makes debugging easier, and it facilitates the reading of the code.

 Moreover, the R-package `renv` is used to manage the dependencies of the R-packages used in the analysis.
 The `renv` package allows to create an isolated, portable, and reproducible environment where the analyses are run.
 To know more about `renv` consider the [official documentation](https://rstudio.github.io/renv/articles/renv.html).